dnadales/xmonad-setup/README.md

 ln -s $(pwd)/start-xmonad ~/.xmonad/
 ```

+# Desktop notifications

+Install dunst.

+For notifications to work on chrome you need to enable the native notifications
+flag.

 # Multiple monitors

 You might need to setup the displays using xrandr.
 There's a visual